krishna2/krishna2.github.io/bg/bg-message.md

 What is the message of the Bhagavad Gita?

-There are some scholars who have come up with the crux of the entire Gita in as simple terms as possible.
+There are eminent scholars who have come up with a way to express the crux of the entire Gita in as simple terms as possible.

 To go over their meanings, it is better to get some context of the first and last shlokas of the Bhagavad Gita.